Facets of Symmetric Edge Polytopes for Graphs with Few Edges

-As symmetric edge polytopes are contained in the hyperplane orthogonal to the span of the vector of all one's, two facet-defining functions are identified if they differ by a common constant.
+As symmetric edge polytopes are contained in the hyperplane orthogonal to the span of the vector where every entry is one, two facet-defining functions are identified if they differ by a common constant.
 The spanning connected subgraphs with edge sets \(E_f\) arising in Theorem~\ref{thm:facetdescription}, called \emph{facet subgraphs}, have further structure.

 \begin{lemma}[Chen, Davis, Korchevskaia \cite{chen2021facets}] Let \(G\) be a connected graph.
 A subgraph \(H\) of \(G\) is a facet subgraph of \(G\) if and only if it is a maximal connected spanning bipartite subgraph of \(G\). \end{lemma}